What is a Data-Driven Website? How Can a Data-Driven Website Increase Revenue

 Definition of A Data-Driven Website

 Data check.
-A data-driven website is a website that can easily be updated by the managers of the website.
+What is a data-driven website?
+A data-driven website that can easily be updated by the managers of the website.
 The website is created to display new content to users and customers based on the data analyzed.
 It is different than a static website that is only updated once.
 A data-driven website will continue to be updated as new information and data are provided.

 Yes, a data-driven website will require more work.
 However, the results your business will receive will speak for themselves.